symboxtra/HulaLoop/docs/sprint-one-retrospective.md

 | 5 | Experiment with CPack to create a basic installer | 3 | Aneesh |

 #### Not Completed: ####
-We decided not to create the installers during this sprint because we felt that we did not have a fully cohesive version of the application
+We decided not to create the installers during this sprint because we felt that we did not have a fully cohesive version of the application.

 ### **User Story #7:** ###
 As a user, I would like to have a GUI.